ayycoreo/Operating-System/README.md

 ## Overview

-This repository contains the code and materials used for [CMPSC 473 - Operating Systems](https://arslan8.github.io/courses/operating-systems-sp25).
-The course delves into fundamental concepts of operating systems, providing practical implementations and examples in C and Python.
+Fundamental concepts of operating systems, providing practical implementations and examples in C and Python.

 ## Course Content